varunram2001/varunram2001/README.md

 - 🔭 I’m currently working on **Web Development and ML Projects**

+- 🧑‍🔬 I'm also working on **The Design of Pressure Sensor using Cadence** for my Academic Capstone project.

 - 🌱 I’m currently learning **HTML, CSS, Flask, IntelliSuite**

 - 👨‍💻 All of my projects are available at [https://github.com/varunram2001](https://github.com/varunram2001)